-Germany is consistently among Wisconsin’s top export destinations, and was #5 in 2019.
+Germany is consistently among Wisconsin’s top export destinations and was #5 in 2019.
 This healthy volume of trade reflects a history of German immigration in Wisconsin; mutual strength in manufacturing; and shared emphasis on quality, productivity and a strong work ethic.
 In all, Wisconsin exported $761 million worth of goods and services to Germany in 2019.
-The potential exists to increase Wisconsin companies’ sales to German customers even further, and in September 2020, the Wisconsin Economic Development Corporation (WEDC) will be leading a global trade venture to Germany to help Wisconsin exporters find customers in the market.
+The potential exists to increase Wisconsin companies’ sales to German customers even further.

-Germany is the fourth-largest economy in the world and accounts for more than one-fifth of the European Union’s GDP.
-This economic powerhouse imports more than $1 trillion worth of products each year, $58 billion of this from the U.S. It has a GDP of $4 trillion and logged its 10th consecutive year of GDP growth in 2019.
-Germany’s path to prosperity over the past decade has focused on developing new technologies, driving innovation and leveraging a highly skilled workforce that demands higher wage rates.
+Although the pandemic has cut into the economic growth that had been predicted for Germany in 2020, the country remains a major trading nation with significant imports and exports.
+It is the fourth-largest economy in the world, with a GDP of $4 trillion, and accounts for more than one-fifth of the European Union’s GDP.
+This economic powerhouse imports more than $1 trillion worth of products each year, $58 billion of this from the U.S. Germany’s path to prosperity over the past decade has focused on developing new technologies, driving innovation and leveraging a highly skilled workforce that demands higher wage rates.

 Leading categories for Wisconsin exports to Germany in 2019 included industrial machinery (21%), medical and scientific instruments (16%), miscellaneous chemical products (10%), aircraft and aviation equipment (6%) and electrical machinery (6%).

 Because the economies of Wisconsin and Germany overlap to such a high degree, Wisconsin companies will often find their strongest competitors in Germany, but they will also find business partners that easily integrate with Wisconsin companies’ offerings.
 There is also strong demand in the German market for parts and components going into larger systems.